Bluespec SystemVerilog (BSV) is different from Bluespec Haskell (BH). But both are implementations of Bluespec.

 Compiling

-: generate dot file showing the way rules were scheduled.- Use
+-g: specify top-level module name-e: specify top-level when linking-u: specify dependency packages-show-schedule: show generated schedule-sched-dot: generate dot file showing the way rules were scheduled.- Use

-to specify directory to which this dot file should be placed. - Separate graphs are generated for each module.
+-info-dirto specify directory to which this dot file should be placed. - Separate graphs are generated for each module.

 - Use